-- 1. Fill out this short form about your TA section preferences: - a. https://forms.gle/NhGpBaXZyYGFq7Pr7 - 2.
-Create a webpage with a single button that has the text "counter" on the button.
+- 1. Create a webpage with a single button that has the text "counter" on the button.
 When the user presses it, two things happen (in this order): - a.
 The JavaScript console has a message in it that says "I was clicked" and has a random number. - b.
 An alert box appears with some text.
 You can use any text except "foo".